 On behalf of the Chesapeake Bay Program's (CBP) Chesapeake Executive Council (EC) and as Chair of the Principals' Staff Committee (PSC), I want to thank you and the Stakeholders' Advisory Committee (Stakeholders' Committee) for your thoughtful recommendations (letter dated November 12, 2025).
-The PSC very much appreciates the opportunity to respond to your letter and stands ready to assist the Stakeholders' Committee in fulfilling its annual priorities.
-In addition, I would like to express my gratitude for the advice offered during the private EC session at their December 2, 2025, annual meeting, and the Stakeholders' Committee's active engagement during recent Management Board and PSC meetings.
+The PSC greatly appreciates the opportunity to respond to your letter and stands ready to assist the Stakeholders' Committee in fulfilling its annual priorities.
+In addition, I would like to express my gratitude for the Stakeholders' Committee's active engagement and the advice offered during the private EC session at their December 2, 2025 annual meeting.